The assessment process

 5. Afterwards

-I offer immediate verbal feedback to explain my conclusion.
-For parents, this can be in person (in my dining room, my garden, by your car or on my doorstep) or later on in the day (over a phone call or in a brief email).
-Those age 18+ can choose whether to hear the feedback alone or with someone else.
-I send reports and referral letters within 14 days of the assessment to only those named on them (or those with parental responsibility if under the age of 18).
+I offer immediate verbal feedback to explain my conclusion which, depending on the location of the assessment, might be in person or later on in the day over a phone call, Zoom chat or in a brief email.
+Those age 18+ will have the choice whether to hear the feedback alone or with someone else.